Heinrich von Frauendorfer: Career

 Fraundorfer was a member of the Corps Makaria Munich 1874 and Teutonia Halle (1903).
 He became engaged to Alma Wild, the daughter of his corp brother Albert Wild.
 She died before the marriage.
 Introduced by Wild in the Numismatics, Fraundorfer was chairman of the Bavarian Numismatic Society.
-When he was accused of forgery of numerous ancient coins, he took 1921 his life.
+When he was accused of forgery of numerous ancient coins in 1921, he took his life.